studiobuttermedia/Sky_Server_Time/README.md

 global_minute = 'MINUTES WHEN SKY SERVER RESET'
 ```

 You can check when Sky server reset for you by going to [this website](https://sky-clock.netlify.app/), and check the "Daily Reset" Section, "Next Event" Column.
-Two digits on the left correspond with hour.
+Two digits on the left correspond with hour and two digits on the right correspond with minutes.

 It should look like this